Hydroa vacciniforme-like lymphoproliferative disorder D82.

 This section has been translated automatically.

-Hydroa vacciniforme-like lymphoproliferative disorder (HV-LPD) is a very rare Epstein-Barr virus-associated lymphoproliferative and photosensitive disorder that occurs mainly in children in Latin America and Asia with a high vírus load.
-In Central Europe and North America, this variant has been observed only sporadically.
+Hydroa vacciniforme-like lymphoproliferative disorder (HV-LPD) is a very rare, childhood-onset, Epstein-Barr virus-associated lymphoproliferative and photosensitive disease that occurs mainly in the indigenous population of Latin America and Asia and is associated with a high EBV viral load.
+In Central Europe and North America, this severe variant of hydro vacciniforme is only very rarely observed.

 This section has been translated automatically.

-The skin lesions are associated to a variable degree with systemic manifestations such as fever, weight loss, asthenia, arthralgia, lymphadenopathy, hepatosplenomegaly, and/or elevated liver enzymes.
+The skin changes are associated to varying degrees with systemic symptoms such as fever, weight loss, asthenia, arthralgias, lymphadenopathies, hepatosplenomegaly and/or elevated liver enzymes (see DD: Hydroa vacciniforme).

 Laboratory